MicrosoftDocs/defender-docs/articles/defender-for-cloud/asset-inventory.md

     - In **Search**, you can use a free text search to find resources.
     - **Total resources** displays the number of resources connected to Defender for Cloud.
     - **Unhealthy resources** displays the number of resources with active security recommendations and alerts.
-    - **Resource count by environment**: The number of Azure, AWS, and GCP resources.
+    - **Resource count by environment**: Total of Azure, AWS, and GCP resources.
 1. Select a resource to drill down for details.
 1. On the **Resource Health** page for the resource, review information about the resource.
     - The **Recommendations** tab shows any active security recommendations, in order of risk.
 You can drill down into each recommendation for more details and remediation options.